vsyropou/Baccart/README.md

-Baccart Exercise for the Math Analyst vacancy at GLI.
+Baccart Exercise for Math Analyst vacancy

 The code simulates the Baccart game.